Skip to main content

 Bill Summary

-The bill requires the seller of residential real estate and a landlord of residential real estate to provide to prospective buyers and tenants in writing:
+The act requires a contract to sell residential real estate to contain, and a landlord of residential real estate to provide to prospective tenants, in writing:

 • A warning statement about the dangers of radon and the need for testing;